edith-labs/edith-labs.github.io/content/blog/what-are-student-loans/index.md

 There are two main types of public student loans, both with 10 year terms and 4.53% interest rates.

 * **Direct Subsidized Loans**: Government loans for students with *demonstrated financial need* where the interest payments are covered during school as well as during a 6 month grace period after graduation.
-* **Direct Unsubsidized Loans**: Government loans for students not necessarily with financial need, but interest payments while in school are not covered.
+* **Direct Unsubsidized Loans**: Government loans for any student but interest payments while in school are not covered.

 The key difference between subsidized and unsubsidized loans is whether the government covers your interest payments during school.
 Referring to the first payment table in the example, you would need to pay $37.75 in interest payments every month for a $10,000 unsubsidized loan while you are in school - over 4 years of school, that would be about $1,800.
 Failure to make those payments would lead to a capitalization of interest, meaning the government would add the interest payments to your loan principal.